cerealkill/opf/readme.md

 Sub-second algorithm for pairing and unpairing non-negative integers.
 Tests execute under one second with integers up to 7MB large in my laptop.
 Numbers larger than that take more, even minutes.

-Please contribute with more pairing and benhcmarks, maybe we find an underlying bottleneck we could fix! :)
+Please contribute with more pairing and benchmarks, maybe we find an underlying bottleneck we could fix! :)

 ### Usage
 Example with numbers much larger than C `ULONG_MAX` for 64bit that is `18446744073709551615`.